kalekdev/uni/semester-1/nus-1/notes.typ

 The higher the permittivity of a medium, the more it's electric field is reduced due to polarisation.
 Electric field strength is inversely linearly proportional to the permittivity, as seen in Coulomb's law (but not for all materials, for example ferroelectric crystals).

-*TODO: The following thinking is not completely correct, I am still wrapping my head around what exactly the displacement field and permittivity is.
-Revisit later when I have free time*\
+*LTD: The following thinking is not completely correct, I am still wrapping my head around what exactly the displacement field and permittivity is.
+Revisit later after reading Purcell*\
 Taking place in a medium with permittivity $epsilon$:\
 The difference in the displacement field before and after polarisation:
 $